MinicraftPlus/minicraft-plus-revived/README.md

 ####Current Bugs / Quick Fixes:

-* Sound effect don't always play when they should
+* Sound effect don't always play when they should.
-* beds, and dungeon chests, are sort of half-implemented at the moment
+* beds, and dungeon chests, are sort of half-implemented at the moment.
-* Some java files (Mainly the ones taken from the decompiled source code) could really use some cleaning up and simplifying, both to make them easier to follow, and easier to develop.
+* Clean up and simplify the code in various java files to make them both easier to follow and easier to develop.
+* I have a system in place to save custom key controls, but lack the menu to edit them...
+I need to get that fixed.

 ###Long-term Goals: